Get the latest critical update information for Log4j vulnerability. See how to address the issue with Parasoft guidance. Learn More >>

 These testing strategies are complementary.
 Testing earlier, at the lower levels of the application, helps you “fail fast and fail early,” catching defects early at their source, rather than later in the SDLC.
 Unit testing is important, but for now we are focused API testing.
 How do you test APIs?
 What kinds of tests can be done?
 Why are they important?
 How do I do API testing?

-The first and most basic type of API tests are contract tests, which test the service contract itself (Swagger, PACT, WSDL or RAML).
+The first and most basic type of API tests is contract tests, which test the service contract itself (Swagger, PACT, WSDL, or RAML).
 This type of test validates that the contract is written correctly and can be consumed by a client.
-This test works by creating a series of tests that pull in the contract and validate that:
+This test works by creating a series of tests that pull in the contract and validate the following.

 The easiest way to create component tests is to consume the service contract and let it create the clients.
 You can then data-drive each individual test case with positive and negative data to validate that the responses that come back have the following characteristics: